 Note: There may be more variations then what is listed here.

 As noted in the device page summary, there are notable variations on some receivers.
-These typically do not matter and are negligible in most cases, but may require special attention during repairs.
+These typically do not matter in day to day use, but may require special attention during repairs.
 The differences between receivers typically include these variations:

 - Port cover over front inputs (found on later models with brushed metal faceplates)